Inventory of the Howard Washington Odum Papers, 1908-1982

 1949-1951

 During this period, Odum corresponded with members of the General Education Board, the Southern Regional Council, the Ford Foundation, University of North Carolina faculty and staff, and publishers.
-Topics include race relations, sociological publications, Southern improvements, Jersey cattle, reforms in North Carolina, and African-American students at the University of North Carolina.
-Major correspondents: Dana H. Ferrin, Frank P. Graham, Robert B. House, Gerald W. Johnson, Alfred A. Knopf, George S. Mitchell, William F. Ogburn, W. Kerr Scott, Robert L. Straker, and Paul D. Williams.
+Topics include race relations, sociological publications, Southern improvements, Jersey cattle, reforms in North Carolina, and African American students at the University of North Carolina.
+Major correspondents: Dana H. Ferrin, Frank Porter Graham, Robert B. House, Gerald W. Johnson, Alfred A. Knopf, George S. Mitchell, William F. Ogburn, W. Kerr Scott, Robert L. Straker, and Paul D. Williams.

 Folder 592-604